-The first part of the 1937 letter written by Communist leader Mao Zedong to Clement Attlee of the Labour Party.
-Photograph: Sotheby’s/PA Wire
+A 1937 letter written by Communist leader Mao Zedong to Clement Attlee of the Labour Party, later British prime minister, has gone under the hammer for £500,000.

 The letter, which called for Attlee’s urgent assistance in the war against Japanese imperialism, generated a lot of interest before being snapped up by a private Chinese collector at a Sotheby’s auction in London.